 Gases can be separated into two categories: Inert and Reactive.

 Argon and Helium are inert gases.
 This means that neither gas will chemically react with the molten weld pool.
 Argon is the most widely use inert gas since it is readily available and inexpensive compared to helium.
-It produces a finger-like penetration (see images below).
+It produces a finger-like penetration profile (see images below).
 Helium has a very high thermal conductivity compared to Argon and it is used for a hotter arc.
 It is also used on stainless steel tri-mix gas.
 Helium provides a broad but shallow penetration.
-Helium and argon are usually mixed when welding aluminum that is 1” or thicker.
+Helium and argon are usually mixed when welding aluminum that is 1” or thicker or in thinner sections to compensate for an undersized power source.

 Image 1 below shows effects on bead contour and penetration for the various gases.
 Figure 2 shows the effect of oxygen versus carbon dioxide when used in argon blends and 100% carbon dioxide.